 The lack of opportunity to make a satisfactory living in Mexico and a heavy U.S. border enforcement approach killed circularity - the concept where workers come into the U.S. and return to Mexico after several months of work so they could be with their families.
-This circular pattern of migration continued for many decades, until it was disrupted by the large increase in border law enforcement - primarily the massive increase in U.S. Border Patrol agents followed by the rapid escalation of apprehensions.
+This circular pattern of migration continued

+Most border encounters now involve people from countries other than Mexico and the Northern Triangle MONTHLY MIGRANT ENCOUNTERS BY CBP AT U.S.-MEXICO BORDER INVOLVING CITIZENS OF: OTHER COUNTRIES NORTHERN TRIANGLE 3.0 TOTAL ENCOUNTER COUNT IN MILLIONS 2.0 OTHER COUNTRIES 0.5 MEXICO 0 APR 22 JUN 22 AUG 22 OCT 22 DEC 22 FEB 23 APR 23 JUN 23 JUN 21 0CT 21 DEC 21 AUG 21 Note: The Northern Triangle countries are El Salvador, Guatemala, and Honduras.
+Source: cbp.gov/newsroom/stats/nationwide-encounters GRAPH 4 for many decades, until it was disrupted by the large increase in border law enforcement - primarily the massive increase in U.S. Border Patrol agents followed by the rapid escalation of apprehensions.
 In 2000, the number of apprehensions peaked at 1.6 million nationwide and has since steadily declined to about 400,000.